wazuh/wazuh-documentation/source/user-manual/reference/daemons/ossec-analysisd.rst

 |                                              |               | Any integer between 0 and 32.                                       |
 +----------------------------------------------+---------------+---------------------------------------------------------------------+

-For example if our mananger receives few Rootcheck events, we can lower the number of Rootcheck decoder threads.
+For example, if the mananger receives little Rootcheck events, we can decrease the number of threads for the Rootcheck decoder.